sourcegraph/about/content/blogposts/2024/claude-3-now-available-in-cody.md

 **Example 2: Explaining a coding concept (Axum)**

 We can also compare Claude 3 Opus with GPT-4 Turbo.
-We asked both models to explain another concept: creating a route in Axum.
+We asked both models to explain another concept: creating a route with Axum.
 Both models provided a code block, but Claude 3 Opus did a distinctly better job explaining the code step-by-step.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/claude-3-now-available-in-cody/axum-explanation.png"